hirosystems/stacks-subnets/docs/getting-started.md

 This is an L1 transaction, so you can watch for it in the Clarinet interface or in the Devnet network on the explorer.

-Now, we need an asset to work with, so we'll mint an NFT on the L1:
+Now, we need an asset to work with, so we will mint an NFT on the L1:

 ```js
 node ./mint.js 0